Daisy Coleman: Early life

 Coleman was born to Melinda, a veterinarian and Michael Coleman, a physician.
 She had three brothers.
-In 2009, Michael, Daisy and one of her brothers were travelling in the car to watch another one of her brothers in a wrestling competition when the car hit black ice and went into a ravine, killing her father.
+In 2007, Michael, Daisy and one of her brothers were travelling in the car to watch another one of her brothers in a wrestling competition when the car hit black ice and went into a ravine, killing her father.
 After his death, Coleman and the rest of the family moved to Maryville, Missouri.

 2012 sexual assault and investigation

-In January 2012, a 17-year-old Maryville, Missouri boy named Matthew Barnett was arrested for the rape and sexual assault of Coleman, then 14.
+In January 2012, 17-year-old boy from Maryville, Missouri was arrested for the rape and sexual assault of Coleman, then 14.
 A 15-year-old boy was accused of doing the same to Coleman's 13-year-old friend, and a third boy admitted to recording the assault on a cellphone.
-A significant controversy arose in 2013 when the county prosecutor dropped felony and misdemeanor charges against the first boy, who was related to an influential former state representative, and the Nodaway County prosecutor dropped the felony sexual exploitation charge against the third boy.
+A significant controversy arose in 2013 when the county prosecutor dropped felony and misdemeanor charges against the first boy, who was related to Rex Barnett, an influential former state representative, and the Nodaway County prosecutor Robert Rice dropped the felony sexual exploitation charge against the third boy.

 Outrage in online communities, including Anonymous, soon followed when the story surrounding this case was revisited in October 2013.
 Michael Schaffer, reporting on the incident for The New Republic, described Maryville, Missouri as a "lawless hellhole".
 In 2014, a special prosecutor was put in charge to reinvestigate the case.
-The first boy pleaded guilty to misdemeanor second-degree endangerment of the welfare of a child for leaving her outside her house, and was sentenced by Missouri Circuit Court Judge Glen Dietrich to four months in jail that were suspended in favor of two years of probation.
+The boy pleaded guilty to misdemeanor second-degree endangerment of the welfare of a child for leaving her outside her house, and was sentenced by Missouri Circuit Court Judge Glen Dietrich to four months in jail that were suspended in favor of two years of probation.
 He was sentenced in juvenile court for the assault.